SpikeCifer/Country_Data_Visualization/README.md

 - MySQL

 ## Installation Process
-Check the Readme file in data directory.
+Check the Readme file in data directory for loading the data.
 ## Notice
 You might have to change the following in the **application.properties** file
 ```